scandum/binary_cube/README.md

 Cubesort
 --------
 Cubesort uses a binary cube for its ability to partition.
-The Z axes are not instantly sorted using a binary insertion sort, instead cubesort waits until a Z axis before bulk sorting it using [quadsort](https://github.com/scandum/quadsort).
+The Z axes are not instantly sorted using a binary insertion sort, instead cubesort waits until a Z axis becomes full before bulk sorting it using insertion sort.

 A binary cube can be easily converted to a 1 dimensional array and back.
 Cubesort is well-suited as an online or external sort.
+A simplified cubesort implementation is [gridsort](https://github.com/scandum/gridsort).

 Iterating a binary cube
 -----------------------